Water Problems & Emergencies

 I want a copy of my bill

 If you have a single site business, register your account online.
-If you are a customer with multiple sites, give us a call on 0345 357 2424, and a member of our team will register your account for you – make sure you have your customer numbers to hand!
+To register multiple sites, let us know by sending us an email to email@example.com, and a member of our team will register your account for you – make sure you have your customer numbers to hand!

 I am moving premises

-If you are a customer moving out of a premise to a new premise then you will need to contact us, you can call or email us, we will need your customer number, the date you are moving, your meter read and the details of the new premises – we will then sort it all out for you.
-If you have already moved you can quickly and easily fill out this form.
+If you are moving out of a premise to a new premise then you will need to contact us, you can call or email us.
+We will need your customer number, the date you are moving, your meter read and the details of the new premises – we’ll then sort it all out for you.
+If you have already moved you can fill out this quick and easy form.

 My bill is larger than normal